Elastifile/elastifile-provisioner-csi/examples/README.md

 There are several helper scripts, that can be used to deploy/teardown the configuration and make your life a bit easier in general

 ## Deploy/create
-* `deploy-plugin.sh` - deploys the provisioner plugin
+* `../deploy/deploy-plugin.sh` - deploys the provisioner plugin
 * `create-pod.sh` - creates a pod, takes pod manifest as an optional argument Demonstrates how to create a pod using a volume created by ECFS provisioner
 * `deploy-plugin-create-pod.sh` - deploys the plugin, then calls `create-pod.sh`